roni3103/hello-dolly/README.md

 Work so far:

-Removing links and replacing with simple Express routing via the routes in the main.js file -- completed for the products page, still to be completed for the others.
+Removing links and replacing with simple Express routing via the routes in the main.js file -- completed for all pages.

 Planned work: